molmod/yaff/doc/howto.rst

 #.
 [PARTIALLY DONE, TODO: TORSION, DAMPDISP, LJ, MM3, GRIMME] The generate method.

 #.
-Replace hammer by taper.
+[LOW PRIORITY] Replace hammer by taper.
+Check which one converges the
+   quickest as the real-space cutoff is increased, without compromising the conserved quantity.

 Running an FF simulation